"Power tends to corrupt; absolute power corrupts absolutely"

 There is a growing body of opinion that the exercise of power can distort thinking and create personality changes in leaders that affect their decision making.

-Lord David Owen founded the Daedelus Trust to raise awareness of such changes and the MPS now continues this interest and seeks to understand power and personality better by fostering multi-disciplinary inquiry.
+Lord David Owen founded the Daedalus Trust to raise awareness of such changes and the MPS now continues this interest and seeks to understand power and personality better by fostering multi-disciplinary inquiry.

-The group maintains a central repository of knowledge on the subject, including on the “hubris syndrome” – an acquired personality change following exposure to power [link to David Owen Brain paper and his new book on Hubris].
+The group maintains a central repository of knowledge on the subject, including on the “hubris syndrome” – an acquired personality change following exposure to power.

 The MPG has links with a computational neurolinguistics research group at St George’s University of London that is expert in analysing language change in political leaders as well as the Surrey Business School which conducts research into hubris in business contexts and is developing an ‘Anti-Hubris’ toolkit to help boards, directors, managers, recruiters, business thinkers and identify, mitigate or manage the highly negative effects hubris can have.